Investigating

 85%

-The 1992 Balabanova study reporting cocaine and nicotine in Egyptian mummies was rejected by Egyptologists on contamination grounds; no independent laboratory has replicated the finding under controlled conditions.
+The 1992 Balabanova toxicological study reporting cocaine and nicotine in Egyptian mummies has not been independently replicated under controlled conditions, and Egyptologists primarily attribute the findings to modern contamination.

 In Their Own Words